padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 The following dashboard folders are included in this distribution.

 - **padogrid-perf_test** - A set of dashboards for monitoring the metrics specific to the `perf_test` app.
-- **Hazelcast** - A set of dashboards for monitoring one or more Hazelcast clusters.
-The dashboards resemble the Management Center including additional metrics.
+- **Hazelcast** - A set of dashboards for monitoring a single Hazelcast cluster.
+- **HazelcastDual** - A set of dashboards for comparing two (2) Hazelcast clusters side-by-side.
+- **HazelcastAll** - A set of dashboards for federating multiple Hazelcast clusters.

 To import the default folder, i.e., `padogrid-perf_test`, first, make sure Grafana is running, and run the `import_folder` command as folllows: